WellthCare

 Ownership & Control

-- HSA: Owned and controlled by the employee.
-It stays with them through job changes and into retirement.
+• HSA: You own and control it.
+It sticks with you through job changes and into retirement.

 Funding Source

-- HRA: Funded 100% by the employer.
-Employees cannot contribute.
+• HRA: Funded 100% by the employer.
+Employees can't contribute.

-- HSA: Can be funded by the employer, the employee, or both.
-Employee contributions are made pre-tax.
+• HSA: Can be funded by the employer, you, or both.
+Your contributions come out pre-tax.

 Portability & Rollover

-- HRA: Not portable.
-Unused funds usually return to the employer.
+• HRA: Not portable.
+Unused funds usually go back to the employer.

-- FSA: Not portable.
-Subject to use-it-or-lose-it, with limited carryover or grace period options.
+• FSA: Not portable.
+Use it or lose it, with a limited carryover or grace period.

 Eligibility Requirements

-- HRA: Set by the employer's plan design.
-Certain types (like ICHRA) have no minimum group plan requirement.
+• HRA: Set by the employer's plan design.
+Some types (like ICHRA) have no minimum group plan requirement.

-- HSA: Must be enrolled in a qualified High-Deductible Health Plan (HDHP) and cannot have other non-HDHP coverage.
+• HSA: You must be enrolled in a qualified HDHP and can't have other non-HDHP coverage.

-- FSA: Available to employees whose employer offers it as part of a cafeteria plan.
-No specific health plan type is required.
+• FSA: Available if your employer offers it.
+No specific health plan type required.

-From a benefits strategy standpoint, these accounts are not mutually exclusive.
-A modern benefits package might include an HSA-eligible HDHP paired with an Integrated HRA (to help bridge the deductible gap) or an Excepted Benefit HRA to cover ancillary expenses.
-The rise of ICHRAs has also empowered smaller employers to offer a competitive, personalized benefit where they contribute toward employees' individual market plans.
+Strategically, these accounts aren't mutually exclusive.
+A modern benefits package might pair an HSA-eligible HDHP with an Integrated HRA (to help with the deductible gap) or an Excepted Benefit HRA for ancillary expenses.
+The rise of ICHRAs has also given smaller employers the power to offer personalized benefits, contributing toward employees' individual market plans.